 Election dates, voting locations and times will be announced for each incorporation election as they are scheduled.

 Municipal incorporation is proposed by filing a petition with the Local Boundary Commission.
-The petition must include information required by AS 29.05.060.
+The petition must include information required by Alaska Statute 29.05.060.

 A qualified voter who is registered to vote within the proposed municipality at least 30 days before the date of the election order may vote.

 For more information on incorporation elections, please visit the Local Boundary Commission's website.